fgaz/fgaz.github.io/_posts/2018-05-08-gsoc2018-weekly-statuses.md

 **I will update this post every week or two with my current status.
 See also [github.com/haskell/cabal/projects/5](https://github.com/haskell/cabal/projects/5)**

+I'm pushing the code on the [multiple-libraries](https://github.com/fgaz/cabal/tree/multiple-libraries) branch on my fork of the cabal repo.

 ## Updates

 ### Community bonding period